Host a Solar Farm

 While landowners face pitfalls if they sign up for a solar lease with poor terms (too little money for too much control of their land, etc.), it also provides an economic opportunity that is extremely helpful for rural Maine and New Hampshire working farms.

 We share the belief of our allies in the environmental advocacy sector that solar farms are best sited on locations that are not prime farm soils.
 Many opportunities exist to build solar farms on old gravel pits, landfills, etc.

 However it’s also incorrect to suggest that the aims of agriculture and solar farms are antagonistic to each other.
-In fact, solar farms are compatible with pasture grazing and evidence from the work done in the UK suggests pasture in a solar farm is actually of higher agriculture value than that of unmanaged field acreage.
+In fact, solar farms are compatible with pasture grazing and evidence from the work done in the UK suggests solar farms can be of higher agricultural value if marginal land is brought into productive grazing management than that of unmanaged field acreage.
 It also provides prime pollinator habitat.